-- Charges incurred for care in which the member left the medical facility against medical advice (AMA). - · Bathroom convenience items including but not limited to tub rails, handrails and elevated toilet seats. - Charges for experimental or investigational procedures, drugs, devices, or medical treatments. - Marymount and Mercy Hospital employees are subject to family planning exclusions, including all abortions, vasectomy, contraceptive implants,, Depo-Provera, IUD, tubal ligation, and oral contraceptives unless clinically appropriate. - Services that would normally be reimbursed by Corporate Health. - · Personal clothing or comfort items such as orthopedic shoes, diabetic shoes, wigs, or hygiene items. - Non-covered services or services specifically excluded in the text of this Summary Plan Description. - Care that occurred prior to your effective date or after your coverage has been terminated.
+- Charges incurred for care in which the member left the medical facility against medical advice (AMA). - · Bathroom convenience items including but not limited to tub rails, handrails and elevated toilet seats. - Charges for experimental or investigational procedures, drugs, devices, or medical treatments. - Marymount and Mercy employees are subject to family planning exclusions including transgender services, infertility treatment, abortion, vasectomy, Depo Provera and tubal ligation.
+The family planning exclusion also pertains to oral contraceptives, except where clinically appropriate. - Services that would normally be reimbursed by Corporate Health. - Personal clothing or comfort items such as orthopedic shoes, diabetic shoes, wigs, or hygiene items. - Non-covered services or services specifically excluded in the text of this Summary Plan Description. - Care that occurred prior to your effective date or after your coverage has been terminated.